THE CONCLUDING CHAPTER OF CRAWFORD

 September 23: Joan's appearance on "The Mike Douglas Show" airs.
 Joan is accompanied on the show by her daughters, Christina and Cathy.
 "Gypsy" Rose Lee co-hosts the episode with Douglas.
 Other noted dates for this appearance are: September 29th, October 7th and October 8th.

-September 24: Joan travels to Philadelphia, Pennsylvania.
+September 24: Joan travels to Pittsburgh, Pennsylvania.

-September 25 (#1): Joan commentates a Millinery Institute of America fashion show at Kaufman's department store in the eleventh floor dining room in Philadelphia, Pennsylvania.
+September 25 (#1): Joan commentates a Millinery Institute of America fashion show at Kaufman's department store in the eleventh floor dining room in Pittsburg, Pennsylvania.
 The fashion show begins at 3:30 pm, and is followed by Joan signing autographs in the store's Forecast Millinery Salon on the forth floor.
 For the fashion show, Joan wears a bright gold/yellow colored dress, with matching gloves and bubble hat.
 The ensemble is accented by green jewelry.

 September 25 (#2): Joan travels from Philadelphia, Pennsylvania to Marion, Virginia.